bartificer/programming-by-stealth/docs/pbs64.md

 # PBS 64 of X — Bootstrap Form Layouts

 In the previous few instalments we’ve been learning about Bootstrap forms.
-We first learned how to include standard HTML form controls like text areas, text boxes, checkboxes, radio buttons, and dropdowns into the default form layout.
+We first learned how to include standard HTML form controls like text areas, text boxes, checkboxes, radio buttons, and drop-downs into the default form layout.
 Then we learned about buttons and button groups.
 Now it’s time to learn about three alternative form layouts — inline forms, horizontal forms, and grid-based forms.

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/10/pbs64.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs64.zip).

-# Matching Podcast Episode 566
+## Matching Podcast Episode 566

 Listen along to this instalment on [episode 566 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/10/ccatp-566/)